MichaelSchneeberger/rxbp/README.md

 An extension to the [RxPY](https://github.com/ReactiveX/RxPY) python library, that integrates back-pressure into observables.

 The *rxbackpressure* library is inspired by [Monix](https://github.com/monix/monix), and has still experimental status.

 Example
 -------

-The rx back-pressure syntax is similar to RxPY.
+The *rxbackpressure* syntax is similar to RxPY.

 ```python
 # example taken from RxPY